-The era of the company's founding family comes to an end.
-The family business sells all its plants to Westfälische Union in the town of Hamm – and thus to the large Thyssen group.
-The new owner, Thyssen Draht AG, develops a plan for the future for all the wire-producing plants and the Oranien wire-tool factory.
-Wire products from the Asslar works and the Oranien wire-drawing tool factory are marketed under the name Berkenhoff & Drebes.
+The new owner, Thyssen Draht AG, develops a plan for the future for all the wire-producing plants and the Oranien wire-drawing tool factory.
+Wire products from the Asslar plant and the Oranien wire-drawing tool factory are marketed under the name Berkenhoff & Drebes.
 The metal plant in Kinzenbach and the fine-wire plant in Merkenbach operate as a wholly-owned subsidiary of Thyssenkrupp-Stahl under the name Berkenhoff GmbH.
 In the same year the bedra trademark is registered.

 Powerway Group takes over Berkenhoff GmbH